 Members of the white oak group (Quercus alba and others) are majestic trees with thick, sturdy, horizontal branches and wide canopies.
 The native white oak is slower growing than some oaks, but it is not as susceptible to insects and diseases, and it tolerates a wider range of soil types.
 White oaks can get up to 100 feet tall, and are not for small lawns.

-Red maple (Acer rubrum) is an especially good choice for a shade tree because of its early spring magnificence when it explodes with a profusion of tiny red flowers against its backdrop of smooth gray bark.
+Red maples (Acer rubrum) are an especially good choice for a shade tree because of their early spring magnificence when they explode with a profusion of tiny red flowers against its backdrop of smooth gray bark.

 Red maple is also one of the first trees to change color in the fall and turn a brilliant red.

 The ‘Brandywine’ red maple cultivar is a male selection that does not produce those little helicopters that can be messy on a patio or walkway.
-The ‘Brandywine’ is quite dependable once established as it tolerates most soils and insect pests.
-This maple tree reaches 25-35 ft tall and 15-25 feet wide, and is adapted to zones 4-8.
+The ‘Brandywine’ is quite dependable once established as it tolerates most soils (even acidic soil) and insect or pests.
+This maple tree reaches 25-35 ft tall and 15-25 feet wide, and is adapted to hardiness zones 4-8.

 ‘Autumn Blaze’ is a selection from hybridizing red maple and silver maple.
 This cultivar has blazing red and orange foliage that lasts all autumn long.
 The ‘Autumn Blaze’ reaches 40-55 feet tall with a width of 30-40 feet and is adapted to zones 3-8.
 A great statement piece for your front yard or a street tree.

 The most striking feature of the American sycamore is the flaking bark that sloughs off to reveal the lighter-colored skin underneath.
 Sycamores are always dropping their mottled bark and if that sounds like a problem, it is best to move on.
-The Sycamore is a fast-growing tree that will reach an ultimate height of 75-100 feet with a spread just as large.
+The Sycamore is a fast-growing tree that will reach heights of 75-100 feet with a spread just as large.
 This biggie is suitable for only the largest landscapes.